sphero-inc/Sphero-Android-SDK/samples/HelloWorld/README.md

 #HelloWorld

 This sample code demonstrates how to connect to a Sphero and blink it's RGB LED blue.
 This sample does not use the `SpheroConnectionView`, because we wanted it to be simple and pair to the first Sphero device that it finds paired to the phone.
 This sample is a good starting point if you want to make your own custom Connection View.
-Also, the code sample is the bases for the application created in the Quick Start Guide.
+Also, the code sample is the basis for the application created in the Quick Start Guide.

-The connection is made in your Activity by simply adding the following onResume() and wiring the `connected()` callback.
+The connection is made in your Activity by simply adding the following onResume() and wiring the `connected()` method.

 		protected void onResume() {
         super.onResume();